Table of Contents

 When I strummed the Yamaha CGX122MCC, it was a treat for the ears.
 It’s got this warm and inviting sound.
 The solid cedar top gives it a bit of that rich, woody character, and the nato back and sides add some depth to the mix.

 But the cool part is this guitar can crank up the volume.
 It’s got this nifty pickup and preamp thing going on, so if you ever want to go loud and proud, you can plug it into an amp or sound system.
-Even when amped up, it manages to keep that warm, clear vibe, letting your unique playing style shine through.
+It keeps that warm, unmistakable vibe even when amped up, letting your unique playing style shine.

 Rosewood Bridge

-The Yamaha CGX122MCC features a classical guitar bridge, which is a standard design for classical and nylon-string guitars.
-This bridge-style typically has a flat, wide shape and is made from rosewood.
+The Yamaha CGX122MCC features a classical guitar bridge, a standard design for classical and nylon-string guitars.
+This bridge style typically has a flat, wide shape and is made from rosewood.
 It’s where the strings are anchored to the guitar body and the saddle.
 Usually, the saddle is made of bone or similar material and sits on top of it to transmit the string vibrations to the guitar’s soundboard.

 To make the CGX122MCC’s bridge strong and reliable, the strings are tuned correctly, and the movements of the strings can be transferred to the soundboard more easily.
 This improves the guitar’s overall tone and projection.
-It’s an important part of how the guitar is made and how it works.
+It’s an essential part of how the guitar is made and works.

-The Shipping weight of the Yamaha CGX122MC guitar is around 3 Kg or 6.6 lbs.
-Classical guitars weigh approximately around 4 pounds.
-However, there is a minimum to maximum range, and that is 3-5 lbs.
+The Yamaha CGX122MC guitar’s shipping weight is around 3 Kg or 6.6 lbs.
+Classical guitars weigh approximately 4 pounds.
+However, there is a minimum to a maximum range of 3-5 lbs.

 Powerful Pickup of CGX122MCC

 This Yamaha CGX122MCC guitar has the ART pickup system, which stands for Acoustic Resonance Stress Technology.
-And this guitar has a couple of transducer pickups inside.
+It also has a couple of transducer pickups inside.

 Specifically, this guitar has a 2-way ART pickup system.
 So, what is it?
-Basically, when a guitar has separate volume knobs for the bay side and the treble side, that is called a 2-way ART pickup system.
+When a guitar has separate volume knobs for the bay side and the treble side, that is called a 2-way ART pickup system.

 Design

 The Yamaha CGX122MC has a single cutaway body.
 What is a cutaway anyway?
-A cutaway is a slightly curved recess in the body of the guitar positioned next to the neck.
-The primary purpose of using a cutaway is to allow the player to play the upper frets of the guitar.
+A cutaway is a slightly curved recess in the guitar’s body positioned next to the neck.
+Using a cutaway allows the player to play the guitar’s upper frets.

-Without a cutaway, it is possible to play the top frets, but it is exceptionally hard.
+Playing the top frets without a cutaway is possible, but it is exceptionally hard.
 Your hand is unable to gain any leverage behind the guitar’s neck.
-Except for a few extra notes here and there, and fret that is enclosed by the body of the guitar is essentially decoration.
+Except for a few extra notes here and there, the fret enclosed by the guitar’s body is essentially decoration.
 Also, a cutaway guitar is slightly lighter if weight is an issue.

-Though some of you may think that it is not that big of a benefit but, the cutaway is slightly easier to handle because there is less body, especially for some players.
+Though some of you may think it is not that big of a benefit, the cutaway is slightly easier to handle because there is less body, especially for some players.
 Some players don’t like the boomy sound.
-So a cutaway removes some of the basses.
+So, a cutaway removes some of the basses.

 Pros & Cons of Yamaha CGX122MCC